 Harley Davidson are a company with more than a century’s worth of experience when it comes to motorcycles, but with Project LiveWire they’ve got their eyes fixed firmly on the future.
 With the electric market projected to grow rapidly, the company have committed to invest $25–50 million per year into the sector.

 Remember, no matter how advanced motorcycle technology gets – nothing makes for safer roads than experienced drivers.
-Rider training is still the best way to update your skills – and as a bonus, Swann Insurance even offers discounts to those who complete an accredited training course.
+Rider training is still the best way to update your skills – and as a bonus, Swann Insurance even offers discounts on motorbike and scooter insurance to those who complete an accredited training course.